lokasuchitrareddy/mydairy/README.md

 https://github.com/lokasuchitrareddy/mydairy/assets/140941286/3a63545d-5abf-46d7-a483-a555ccf9b9fa

-Java web application to demonstrate spring MVC.
+Mydairy is a dynamic web application to track daily activity.

 Environment<br>
 IDE: Eclipse<br>